arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

 ## Step 1: Subscribe Entity Linking Intelligence Service and get your own key
-Before using any Face API, you must sign up to subscribe Face API of the Microsoft Project Oxford services.
+Before using Entity Linking Intelligence Service, you must sign up for an API key.
 See [subscription and key management](https://www.projectoxford.ai/Subscription).
 Both primary and secondary key can be used in this tutorial.

 ## Step 2: Create a new project in Visual Studio